How to Make the BEST Flaky Pie Crust

 Most pies take about 45-60 minutes to bake.
 Of course this depends on the recipe you’re using, but generally speaking that’s how long it takes to get your pie crust nice and brown on top.
 I highly recommend doing an initial bake at a high temperature (I like 425), to get the crust nice and brown, and then lowering the temperature to 350 after about 20 minutes to finish it off.

-Cover your crust partway through the bake time
+Cover your buttery Flaky Pie Crust partway through the bake time

 Use foil to create a pie crust cover during the second half of your bake time.
 This will prevent the edges of the crust from burning, while allowing the center of the pie to continue browning.
 You can buy pie crust shields, but I actually don’t like them.
 They are usually made of silicone and sometimes they are heavy enough to damage your beautiful fluting job.
 Tin foil is super light, can be molded around the crust, and cheap!